First-time buyer checklist

 With their extensive knowledge of the financial market and the preferences of individual lenders, independent, whole-of-market mortgage advisors can review your income, credit history and existing debts and help you determine the most suitable mortgage options.

-A mortgage advisor can also assist you in obtaining pre-approval for a mortgage, also known as an Agreement in Principle, or AIP, which is a valuable tool when buying a home, as it demonstrates to sellers that you’re a serious and qualified buyer.
+A mortgage advisor can also assist you in obtaining pre-approval for a mortgage, also known as a mortgage in principle, a decision in principle or more commonly an Agreement in Principle (AIP).
+This is a valuable tool when buying a home, as it demonstrates to sellers that you’re a serious and qualified buyer.
 The advisor can provide tailored advice for your specific situation and help you achieve your goals.

 3. Define your house needs and preferences